wimaha/TeslaBleHttpProxy/README.md

       - SYS_ADMIN
 ```

-Please ensure that you specify the folder containing the private.key correctly.
+Please ensure that you specify the folder containing the `private.pem` correctly.
 In this example, it is `~/TeslaBleHttpProxy/key`.

 ## Generate key for vehicle